At A Glance:

-The Lakewood, Ohio native established himself as one of the most distinguished players in American soccer history through a 22-year professional career.
+The Lakewood, Ohio native established himself as one of the most distinguished players in American soccer history through a 22-year professional career, which earned him a first-ballot selection to the National Soccer Hall of Fame in 2018.
 After brief stints with Turkish powerhouse Galatasaray (1995-96) and Major League Soccer's Columbus Crew (1996-97), he joined Liverpool F.C. of the English Premier League, where he would thrive for the next 18 years as one of the England's preeminent goalkeepers.
 Between 1997 and 2015, Friedel made 450 league appearances in England's top flight with four clubs: Liverpool (1997-2000), Blackburn Rovers (2001-08), Aston Villa (2008-11), and Tottenham Hotspur (2011-15).

 Friedel holds the Premier League record for most consecutive appearances with 310 and ranks third among goalkeepers in league history with 450 appearances, which is also the most games played in the league by an American.
 His 132 clean sheets and 771 saves both rank among the top 10 in Premier League history.